At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Equipment Setting & Precision Alignment

-Education and training requirements for millwrights vary according to the specific work and employer.
+Education and training requirements for modern millwrights vary according to the specific work and employer.
 Others may have attended a program of technical or vocational training.
 Many apprentices receive on-the-job training and may finish an apprenticeship program to gain knowledge and practical experience.

 Overall, millwright education and training requirements will vary by employer, specific work activities, and responsibilities.
 Welders in the field of millwrights will have different needs than maintenance mechanics or specialists.